josephine-lo/Personal-Website/README.md

-# README
+# Personal Website

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Introduction ##
+Welcome to my personal website!
+This can be viewed at https://josephine-lo.herokuapp.com/ or https://tinyurl.com/lo-josephine This started as a static HTML website, view [here](http://josephine-lo.github.io), but I decided to learn something new, so I took on Rails.

+This website was created with Rails and deployed to Heroku.

+## Technologies ##
-* Ruby version
+* Ruby (v.
+2.7.2)

-* System dependencies

-* Configuration
+* Rails (v.
+6.0.3.4)

-* Database creation
+* Bootstrap 4

-* Database initialization
+* HTML (ERB)

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* SCSS/CSS

-* ...
+* Heroku